opcaic/docs/intro/installation-instructions.rst

 The output should now display both server and worker logs.

-For information how to create your own game modules and deploy them, see [Adding a new game module to the OPCAIC platform](adding-new-game-modules.md).
+For information how to create your own game modules and deploy them, see :ref:`adding-new-games`.

 *************************************************
 (Optional) Installing Graylog for log aggregation
 *************************************************

 Searching though the logs using ``journalctl`` is not very user friendly for inexperienced users.
-The OPCAIC platform can be configured to use [Graylog](https://www.graylog.org) which is a tool supporting log aggregation, structured log searching and even monitoring capabilities.
-Install graylog by following the [official installation guide](https://docs.graylog.org/en/3.1/pages/installation.html).
+The OPCAIC platform can be configured to use `Graylog <https://www.graylog.org>`_ which is a tool supporting log aggregation, structured log searching and even monitoring capabilities.
+Install graylog by following the `official installation guide <https://docs.graylog.org/en/3.1/pages/installation.html>`_.

 For the actual Graylog setup for consuming OPCAIC platform logs, we recommend setting up an GELF HTTP input.
 Both opcaic server and worker binaries can be configured by editing the ``Serilog`` configuration section in ``appsettings.json`` file.
 It is also good idea to raise the minimum level for console logger when using Graylog.
 Example configuration follows: